Season 1, Episode 1: Pilot15 September 1986

 8 December 1988

-Kuzak learns that Richard Mathers, the opposing council in his latest personal injury case which involved a new car, never passed the bar exam.
+Kuzak learns that Richard Mathers, the opposing counsel in his latest personal injury case which involved a new car, never passed the bar exam.
 However, Kuzak decides to use this information to his own advantage.
 Meanwhile, Kelsey and Markowitz grow increasingly wearily of trying to conceive and they begin talk of adoption.
 While Brackman is going over the final divorce settlement from Sheila, he hires Dorothy Wyler, a 52-year-old lawyer as an associate and who too is a divorcée.
-Abby, still frightened after her shooting of Holland, allows police lieutenant Bill Ringstrom to comfort her and accompany her to a interview a hostile witness.
+Abby, still frightened after her shooting of Holland, allows Police Lieutenant Bill Ringstrom to comfort her and accompany her to a interview a hostile witness.

 15 December 1988

 Rollins represents Kenny Peterson, a mentally disturbed young man who speaks only through his obnoxious, ventriloquist's dummy in an assault case.
 Meanwhile, Kelsey's celebrity client, Amanda Shaw, sues a tabloid magazine for publishing a false article which resulted in her teenage daughter's suicide and she ends up worse than she started.
-Markowitz and Kelsey meet with Ross Burnet, a baby broker in their continuing quest to adopt a baby.
-Victor represents an unusually arrogant Kuzak as he faces a disciplinary court for his conduct over not reporting an unlicensed Richard Matthers during his personal injury trial while Matthers is representing himself in his own criminal trial for practicing law without a license.
+Markowitz and Kelsey meet with Ross Burnett, a baby broker in their continuing quest to adopt a baby.
+Victor represents an unusually arrogant Kuzak as he faces a disciplinary court for his conduct over not reporting an unlicensed Richard Mathers during his personal injury trial while Mathers is representing himself in his own criminal trial for practicing law without a license.
 Also, Markowitz agrees to cater the annual Christmas office party and ends up playing Santa Claus.

 5 January 1989